abedidev/qwen3-radiology/README.md

 # Clinical Multi-Label Disease Extraction from Radiology Findings
 Using Qwen3-4B and Qwen3-8B with Parameter-Efficient Fine-Tuning

-This repository provides a complete implementation and demonstration of using Qwen3 large language models for multi-label disease classification from free-text abdominal radiology findings.
-It includes all components for zero-shot evaluation, fine-tuning with LoRA and DoRA, preprocessing, prompt construction, inference, comprehensive performance analysis, and uploading the resulting models to Hugging Face.
+This repository provides an implementation and demonstration of using Qwen3 large language models for multi-label disease classification from free-text radiology findings.
+It covers the full workflow, beginning with preprocessing and prompt construction, followed by zero-shot evaluation and fine-tuning with LoRA and DoRA, and concluding with inference, comprehensive performance analysis, and uploading the resulting models to Hugging Face.

 ## Repository Structure